Skip to Content

 Photo of one of the walk-through areas on Star Wars: Rise of the Resistance in Disney World's Hollywood Studios and Disneyland.

-As I’ve mentioned a few times in this post, the lines for Rise of the Resistance can get super duper long.
+As I’ve mentioned a few times in this post, the line for this ride can get super duper long.

-The easiest way to avoid long lines for this ride is to purchase a Lightning Lane pass.
+The easiest way to avoid the long line is to purchase a Lightning Lane pass.

 But, there are a few ways you can minimize your wait time without having to pony up your hard-earned cash.